 Tip Number 3 – Does the person I’m renting a villa from actually know the villa?

-Make sure that whoever you chose to rent your villa from has actually been to there and knows both the owner and the neighborhood!
+Make sure that whoever you chose to rent a villa in Italy from has actually been to there and knows both the owner and the neighborhood!
 If the find your villa on a website featuring villas throughout the world, there is a good chance that the company you’re dealing with may be renting you the villa through a middle man, and not only is marking up the price, but won’t know what’s really going on at the villa.
 If your company represents only villas in Tuscany and has staff regularly inspecting the villas, like TuscanDream does, you will be able to rest easy that your villa is being well maintained, as well as you be able to get tips on the best local restaurants and shops!

 Tip Number 4 – Have I seen this villa under a different name?

 There are hundreds of websites featuring villas for rent in Tuscany.
 You visit them and you notice you’ve seen the same villa pictures on these different websites, but the villas have different names.
 What is going on?
 The answer is that many villa companies don’t want you to know you to be able to do comparative price shopping, so they will change their villas’ names.
 At TuscanDream we will not change the names on you – but regardless of which company you chose to rent your villa through you should ask them if they are furnishing you with the actual name of the villa, and if not, what it is.
 If they are hesitant to give you the information, you might want to reconsider.

 Tip number 5 – Pictures can be misleading